DISC and Emotional Intelligence (EQ)

 What is DISC?

 DISC is a theory that identifies a person based on their behavioral style.
 DISC was developed in the 1920’s by William Moulton Marston.
-It measures an individual on two dimensions of our behavior:

-- Are you assertive or are you more cautious and steady?
+• Are you assertive, or are you more cautious and steady?

 Fast Pace vs Moderate